perdian/dotfiles/README.md

 (at home, in the office, my personal server, etc.) are all configured similarly.

-As with many projects I'm standing on the shoulers of giant and have reclessly copied ideas and configurations from many sources, most prominently [Zach Holman](https://github.com/holman/dotfiles) and [Ryan Bates](https://github.com/ryanb/dotfiles).
+As with many projects I'm standing on the shoulders of great people and have reclessly copied ideas and configurations from many sources, most prominently [Zach Holman](https://github.com/holman/dotfiles) and [Ryan Bates](https://github.com/ryanb/dotfiles).

 ## Topics